Introduction to Formulas

 Formula - Email Address.
-If you a table contains names in one field and email domains in another, you can use a formula email address field to link them together.
-QuickBase displays the result as a mailto hyperlink, which automatically generates an email when a viewer clicks on it.
+If your table contains names in one field and email domains in another, you can use a Formula - Email Address field to link them together.
+QuickBase displays the result as a mailto link, which automatically generates an email when a viewer clicks on it.

 Formula - Work Date.
-For certain calculations, a date field doesn't suffice.
-For example, if your application uses predecessors (in other words, the timing of one task depends upon the timing of another), you'll need to use a work date field instead of a regular date field.
+For certain calculations, a Date field doesn't suffice.
+For example, if your application uses predecessors (in other words, tracks the timing of tasks when one task depends upon another), you'll need to use a Work Date field instead of a regular Date field.
 What's the difference?
-Work date fields let you measure dates in fractional amounts.
+Work Date fields let you measure dates in fractional amounts.
 For example, say that a task begins on one date (recorded in a field called Start Date) and takes 2.5 days (tracked in a field called Duration).
 You want to create a third field that takes those values and calculates the Finish Date.
-To do so, you'd need a Word Date - Formula type field.
-Regular date fields can't calculate parts of days.
-So, if you were to add a fractional amount, like .5, to a regular date field, it won't register.
-However, when you add .5 to a work date field, the addition sticks.
+To do so, you'd need a Formula - Work Date field.
+Regular Date fields can't calculate parts of days.
+So, if you were to add a fractional amount, like .5, to a regular Date field, it won't work.
+However, when you add .5 to a Work Date field, the addition sticks.
 This feature is important in its cumulative effect.
 For example, say the task takes longer than expected and you add yet another .5 days to it.
-The work date field then advances the date one day, as you'd expect.
-A regular date field would not.
-Work Date field types are only available in applications that already include predecessors.
+The Work Date field then advances the date one day, as you'd expect, when a regular Date field would not.
+Work Date field types are only available in applications that already include a Predecessor field.

 you'll see the Fields & Functions dropdown to the box's right (you'll read how to use this tool in a minute).

 Tip: To help keep track of parentheses or other formula elements, you can enter line breaks and extra spaces to make the formula easier to read.
 QuickBase ignores this additional white space.
-If you find the Formula text box in QuickBase is too small, type your formula out in Notepad and then paste it into the formula box.
+If you find the Formula box in QuickBase is too small, type your formula out in a text editor (Notepad, TextEdit, or similar), then paste it into the Formula box.